5 Types of Muscarinic Receptors | Their Effects, Functions, Agonists and Antagonists

 The function of M2 receptors

-On the heart, stimulation of M2 receptors leads to a decrease in heart rate (bradycardia) and a reduction in the force of contraction of the heart.
+• In the heart, stimulation of M2 receptors leads to a decrease in heart rate (bradycardia) and a reduction in heart contractility.

-This occurs due to the inhibition of calcium channels.
+• This occurs due to calcium channel inhibition.

-They also have an inhibitory effect on the presynaptic neurons of central and peripheral neurons.
+• They also have an inhibitory effect on presynaptic neurons in the central and peripheral nervous systems.

 M2 receptor agonist and antagonist